jeromecoupe/webstoemp/_projects/central-design-agency.md

 Using a static site generator was natural for the team: [Central](http://central.team/) uses [Jekyll](http://jekyllrb.com/) to create and maintain style guides for clients.
 They are also huge fans of Markdown and could thus easily integrate Jekyll in their workflow.

-Using such a tool allowed us to work together using a simple Git workflow and to have everything, including the content, in version control.
+Using such a tool allowed us to work together using Git and to have everything, including the content, in version control.
 The team at Central could concentrate on design, content and front end while I was working on the data model, logic and Jekyll build.
 Using a static site generator with a team that is used to collaborate and iterate quickly meant that we had a working website we could deploy to any server in a matter of days.

 ## Close collaboration with UX and Design